 What about the neighbors?

 There will be a need to compare your property to the other homes there.
-You need to assess what their houses look so you could get an idea to what you could do to yours for the renovation.
+You need to assess what their houses look like so you could get an idea of what you could do to yours for the renovation.
 This also sets as a standard of sorts.
-The improvements they have made into their own homes will be taken into account as well.
+The improvements they have made to their own homes will be taken into account as well.

 The space around the area should be enough of an indication if it’s allowed or not.
 And if you’re still unsure, then you can always inquire the surveyor about it.
-Check the neighbors about this as well just for further reference.
+Check the neighbours about this as well just for further reference.
+To add further value-inflating assets, you could always get a quote for domestic electric sliding gates, which tend to add around 5% to the property value.
+You could also research loft extension potential and more on.

 Is extensive remodeling needed?